 When asked about their familiarity with the compliance policies of their companies, 59% confirmed that they were familiar while 41% admitted to being less than familiar with their company’s current compliance procedures.

 The disconnect can further be observed when the participants were questioned about their company’s foreign liabilities and business deals with foreign financial institutions (FFIs).
 61% said they don’t have any foreign payees that are classified as FFIs.
 66% said their payees accept deposits as banking businesses.
-Some payees also trade, manage or invest financial assets (13%), hold financial assets for others (13%), act as holding companies for investors (12%), and act as foreign regulated insurance companies (10%).
+Some payees also trade, manage, or invest financial assets (13%), hold financial assets for others (13%), act as holding companies for investors (12%), and act as foreign-regulated insurance companies (10%).
 All of which potentially fall under FATCA regulations.

-This lack of knowledge can be costly, as the IRS cracks down on non-compliance these businesses could be facing significant penalties.
+This lack of knowledge can be costly, and as the IRS cracks down on non-compliance these businesses could be facing significant penalties.

 Steps To FATCA Compliance

 Training is key when it comes to sales tax compliance.
-As a business owner it is your responsibility to educate your staff about FATCA, what it entails, and how it is likely to affect your business.
+As a business owner, it is your responsibility to educate your staff about FATCA, what it entails, and how it is likely to affect your business.
 Even a small effort toward compliance will be seen in a better light than outright neglect, especially while the IRS is still being lenient toward companies.

 Be proactive in your compliance efforts.
 The following are some measures that you can take today to show a willingness to comply: